Skyvell/bmw-commision-design/README.md

 ```

 #### Testing
-All standalone classes and functions should be unit tested.
+All standalone classes and functions should be unit-tested.

 - Should I populate dynamodb with Matrices and Sales target data or mock these?
 It should be alright to mock since the parsing of data into DynamoDB will be tested seperately.
 This could be assumed to be accurate.